Run It Once Poker Training Review – Is This Membership Site For You?

-Listing all people who produce videos for Run It Once would take way too much time, and there is not much point doing that since you can find the full list over at the RIO site, in the “Meet the Pros” section.
+Listing all the people who produce videos for Run It Once would take way too much time, and there is not much point in doing that since you can find the full list over at the RIO site in the “Meet the Pros” section.
 Therefore, I will just mention a couple of well-known names:

 I like that every pro sticks to what he or she knows the best, be it No-Limit Hold’em cash games, MTTs, Pot-Limit Omaha games, or even Open Face Chinese.

 Then, there are those like Elliot Roe who aren’t focused on the technical aspects of the game but rather cover the mental side of poker, so you pretty much can find everything you need on the site.

 P.S. – All new videos have translated captions in 8 languages (English, Portuguese, German, Chinese, Spanish, Japanese, French, Russian)

 If you decide you want to join Run It Once training, you’ll be given three options.
 The first one, which is called Basic, is to give you a taste of what the site is all about and what kind of content you can expect to find inside.